richard-child/gridnorth/README.md

 _settings.global.sass

 Each CSS file should be kept as small as possible, with each one containing only as much CSS as it needs to fulfil its role.

+*Fun fact: Hillary Clinton uses ITCSS, and the Trumps layer was officially renamed to "Utilities" because of Donald Trump.*